-For example, the data we use in our whoiswhere database has originally been collected, quite literally, by walking down the street and writing it down.
+For example, the data we use in our whoiswhere database has originally been collected, quite literally, by walking down the street and writing down who is where.
 Now as you can imagine, walking the streets is a pain in the neck.
 But it does mean have confidence in our data source.

 Question 2: How often is it updated?

-So what about annual or bi-annual check?
+So what about an annual or bi-annual check?
 This is simply not enough.
-The rate of change is such that even three times a year data verification adopted by E-ideas to whoiswhere database, leading source of B2B data in New Zealand, is not sufficient for certain pockets of the market.
+The rate of change is such that even three times a year data verification adopted by us, is not sufficient for certain pockets of the market.
 In some cases verification on the phone every 45 days is necessary.

 Many boast about up-to-date data, but rarely do they disclose what steps they take to achieve it.
 Lets face it, when you deal with hundreds of thousands of records it’s truly impossible to keep them all 100% up-to-date on a daily basis.
 Simply because companies may close literally overnight, people leave business, or even die, businesses move unexpectedly or at short notice.

-So even when someone on our team is checking company details on the phone, 5 minutes after the phone conversation a major change in company details may occur and it will take sometimes months before this change will get on to the website or will become public knowledge.
+So even when someone on our team checks company details on the phone, 5 minutes after the phone conversation, a major change in company details may occur, and it will take sometimes months before this change will get on to the website or will become public knowledge.

 Of course you might believe in the power of the internet and the possibility of on-going crawling through websites to check and update information.
 There are three main reasons why this approach is only half-helpful.
 These three reasons are not widely known, even though they are somewhat obvious: